watertap-org/watertap/docs/technical_reference/unit_models/zero_order_unit_models/aeration_basin_zo.rst

 This unit model is formulated as a {single-input, double-output} model form.
 See documentation for :ref:`Single Inlet - Double Outlet Helper Methods<sido_methods>`.

-Energy Consumption
+Electricity Consumption
 ------------------
-Energy consumption is calculated using the {constant intensity} helper function.
+Electricity consumption is calculated using the {constant intensity} helper function.
-See documentation for the {constant intensity} helper function.
+See documentation for :ref:`Helper Methods for Electricity Demand<electricity_methods>`.

 Costing Method